dtr-org/unit-e/doc/developer-notes.md

 - **Includes**.
 Make sure to always use `<>` notation instead of the "".
   This is done mostly for consistency with the current codebase.

+- **Forward declarations**.
+Forward declarations of classes and structs are allowed and welcome, especially when they solve circular dependencies problem or increase recompilation time.
+But note that forward declarations of functions and templated classes are prohibited according to Google Style Guide.

 - **If-Statements**.
     - Always use braces around if statements, even blocks